Human Rights Management

 Overview

-The UN Guiding Principles on Business and Human Rights, which present the fundamental principles in this respect, clearly state that businesses also have the responsibility to respect human rights.
-The principles require that businesses comply with all the applicable laws and regulations.
-This corporate responsibility consists of three components: policy commitment, human rights due diligence, and remediation.
-The Fuji Oil Group specifies our “implementation of the responsibility to respect human rights” in the Group’s Human Rights Policy, and conducts human rights due diligence as part of our responsibilities.
+The UN Guiding Principles on Business and Human Rights*1 clearly state that businesses also have the responsibility to respect human rights.
+They require that businesses understand the social and moral significance of respecting human rights in fulfilling this responsibility, and doing so consists of three components: policy commitment, conducting human rights due diligence,*2 and establishing a process that enables remediation.
+Our Group conducts human rights due diligence as part of the “implementation of the responsibility to respect human rights” specified in the Group’s Human Rights Policy.

 Impact assessment process